 Reopening Earlier Years: Assessments: Onus of Proof for ETL assessments

-If you have made an extended time limit assessment (ETL) it is because there has been a loss of tax as a result of behaviour that is
+If you have made an extended time limit assessment (ETL) it is because there has been a loss of tax as a result of behaviour that is either

-- Negligent, or
+- negligent, or

 If the tribunal is considering an appeal against an ETL assessment, you will need to demonstrate that the alleged behaviour is sufficiently serious to support the assessment.

 For example, even where they may be some evidence of deliberate behaviour you may not need to allege deliberate behaviour where careless behaviour is sufficient.